-Up to this point, our results only relied on the fact that the fiber $G$ was CSA and its maximal abelian groups were cyclic.
-This next algorithmic result requires some stronger hypotheses.
-We will show in Section \ref{sec;algo_trac} that if $G$ is a free group, then the proposition below holds.
+The previous proposition proves that there exists a suitable decomposition for our subgroup $H$ of $\Gamma$.
+The next statement covers the computability of this decomposition and also gives a refinement of this decomposition that we will use in Section \ref{sec;EMP}.
+The corollary below has some extra hypotheses (solution to word problem, effective coherence) that will be proven in Section \ref{sec;algo_trac}.

-\begin{cor} Let $G$ be a finitely generated CSA group whose maximal abelian subgroups are cyclic and that is hereditarily algorithmically tractable.
-Suppose furthermore that for any subgroup $K$ of $G$ it is possible to compute the centralizer of any cyclic subgroup of $K$.
-Suppose finally that $\Gamma = G \semidirect\alpha \bk t$ is a piecewise trivial suspension over $(G,T)$, has decidable word problem, and that $\Gamma$ is effectively coherent.
-Let $H \leq \Gamma$ be a finitely generated one-ended subgroup.
+\begin{cor} Let $G$ be a finitely generated free group.
+Suppose that $\Gamma = G \semidirect\alpha \bk t$ is a globally fibered piecewise trivial suspension over $T$ with fiber $G$, where $G$ has decidable word problem and $\Gamma$ is effectively coherent.

-Then there is an algorithm that will construct the splitting $\bbX$ of $H$ dual to the tree $\calT$ given in Proposition \ref{prop;canonical_for_subgroups}.
-Furthermore the maximal thick vertex groups can be algorithmically refined to give a graphs of groups $\hat\bbX$ whose vertex groups are either trivial suspension, i.e. isomorphic direct products of subgroups of $G$ with $\bbZ$, or to finitely generated subgroups of $G$.
-The edge groups are either isomorphic to $\bbZ^2$ or $\bbZ$, and if a $\bbZ$-edge group maps in to a trivial suspension, then its image is in the center of that suspension.
-Furthermore we will still have a surjection $\delta\aut{\hat\bbX} \onto \out H$.
+Then there is an algorithm that, given $H \leq \Gamma$ be a finitely generated one-ended subgroup, constructs the splitting $\bbX$ of $H$ dual to the tree $\calT$ given in Proposition \ref{prop;canonical_for_subgroups}.
+Furthermore, the maximal thick vertex groups can be algorithmically refined to give a graph of groups $\hat\bbX$ whose vertex groups are either trivial suspension, i.e. isomorphic direct products of subgroups of $G$ with $\bbZ$, or to finitely generated subgroups of $G$.
+The edge groups are either isomorphic to $\bbZ^2$ or $\bbZ$, and if a $\bbZ$-edge group maps into a trivial suspension, then its image is in the centre of that suspension.
+Furthermore, we still have a surjection $\delta\aut{\hat\bbX} \onto \out H$.